Things to Do in Granada: The 15 Best Places to Visit (All Highlights)

 You’re at the right place!

-In Granada, in addition to the famous Alhambra, there is a lot more places to visit!
+And you will see, in Granada, in addition to the famous Alhambra, there are a lot more places to visit!

 So, what are the best things to do in Granada?
 Where to stay?